jackkemmish/jackkemmish/README.md

 Digital Craftsman 🎨
 --------------------

 I’ve been working as a Web Developer for 5 years now.
-Starting my career as a Junior, I have quickly progressed in my role at 7DOTS.
+Starting my career as a Junior, I have quickly progressed in my role at 7DOTS to Senior Web Developer.
 I would describe myself as a Digital Craftsman as I have a very keen eye for detail, and very much take pride in providing an interesting digital experience brought to life by animations and usable web experiences.

 *   🌍  I'm based in London
 *   🖥️  See my portfolio at [jackkemmish.com](https://jackkemmish.com)